In November, 2008 we took a trip to Australia looking for new

 for the betterment of the industry.

-profitability and thus a financial way to pass on their legacy
+and thus a financial way to pass on their legacy to the next

 3. Like all true agriculturist, sheep producers are survivalist.